COLOMBIA WITH A DIFFERENCE TOUR: DETAILED ITINERARY

 In the wetter and more open areas we will try to find White-throated Crake, Amazon Kingfisher, Fork-tailed Flycatcher, Red-breasted Blackbird, Pacific Cacique, Chestnut-headed Oropendola and Variable Seedeater, whilst overhead we can look out for Band-rumped, Grey-rumped and Lesser Swallow-tailed Swifts.

 Our lodge is set right on the beach, and just by looking along the coast right by the lodge, we can find a number of common and widespread coastal species such as Brown Pelican, Magnificent Frigatebird and Wilson’s Plover.
 We may also see a Blue-footed Booby passing by.
-At some times of year, Western Osprey, Semipalmated Plover, Whimbrel, Willet, Spotted Sandpiper, Laughing Gull and Royal, Elegant, Cabot’s (split from Sandwich) and Common Terns.
-Elegant Tern are also present.
+At some times of the year, Western Osprey, Semipalmated Plover, Whimbrel, Willet, Spotted Sandpiper, Laughing Gull and Royal, Elegant, Cabot’s (split from Sandwich) and Common Terns are also present.

-Colombia: Choco to Amazonia: Days 20-21 Our time around El Valle will be split between three areas: the forested road between El Valle and Bahia Solano (mentioned above), Utria National Park and an old logging track running south from El Valle.
+Colombia with a Difference: Days 19-20 Our time around El Valle will be split between three areas: the forested road between El Valle and Bahia Solano (mentioned above), Utria National Park and an old logging track running south from El Valle.
 All three offer extremely exciting birding and a great number of specialities.
 Priority will be given to the very rare endemic Baudo Oropendola, and a concerted effort should see us getting good views of this rare and impressive speciality, perhaps displaying, shimmering its wings and hanging down as it makes its bizarre call!

 The whole area is relatively poorly known, and a number of rare and desirable species have been occasionally recorded.
 With luck, we will bump into one or two of these such as Choco Tinamou, Baudo Guan, Great Curassow, Rufous-fronted Wood-Quail, Tawny-faced Quail, Plumbeous Hawk, Olive-backed Quail-Dove, Yellow-eared Toucanet, Choco and Lita Woodpeckers, Great Jacamar, Purple-chested Hummingbird, Thicket and Streak-chested Antpittas, Pacific Royal Flycatcher or maybe the spectacular Ocellated Antbird or the rare Rufous-crowned Antpitta.

-Colombia: Choco to Amazonia (Mitú): Day 1 From Medellin we will take an early evening flight to Bogotá for an overnight stay.
-(Anyone joining the Mitú section as a stand-alone tour will join the tour at our Bogotá hotel, or at the airport if more convenient.)
+Colombia with a Difference (Mitú): Day 1 From Medellin we will take an afternoon or early evening flight to Bogotá for an overnight stay.
+(Anyone joining the Mitú section as a stand-alone tour will join the tour at our Bogotá hotel, or the airport if more convenient.)

-The poorer white sand forests and more open habitats are home to a large number of specialties.
+The poorer white-sand forests and more open habitats are home to a large number of specialities.
 Here we will search for the impressive Azure-naped Jay, the colourful Yellow-crowned Manakin and the superb Bronzy Jacamar as well as the smart Brown-banded Puffbird, Spotted Puffbird, the dashing Green-tailed Goldenthroat, Blackish-grey Antshrike, Cherrie’s Antwren, the furtive Rufous-crowned Elaenia, the interesting duidae subspecies of Fuscous Flycatcher, the vocal Citron-bellied Attila, Black Manakin, the localized Brown-headed Greenlet, the unusual Plumbeous Euphonia and the rare White-naped Seedeater.